Kari and Historical Fiction Books

 I’ve written stories for as long as I can remember.
-I still have a note my third grade teacher wrote to my mother telling her, “Kari loves writing stories in class.”
+I still have a note my third-grade teacher wrote to my mother telling her, “Kari loves writing stories in class.”
 That love of telling a story only grew stronger as I grew older.
 While working towards a Bachelor of Arts in English Literature at the University of San Diego, I finessed my coursework to include independent studies in my senior year.
 Those independent studies consisted of short story writing, playwriting, novel writing, and a debut as a theater director.

 When I graduated, I took a job as a technical writer for a Fortune 500 Company, one of the world’s largest science & technology solution providers.
-There I wrote articles for the company newsletter, worked on video scripts, and completed an inter-company tele-conferencing manual.
+There I wrote articles for the company newsletter, worked on video scripts, and completed an inter-company teleconferencing manual.
 To feed my creative side during this time, I volunteered in community theater and worked as a stage manager.

 After marriage and children, I continued to work part-time.
 I wrote for magazines and newsletters, and also worked as a teacher of literature, reading, and drama.
 Later, I worked as an educational software provider and instructor.
-But, my passion for writing historical stories of romance, mystery, and intrigue could not be ignored.
+But, my passion for writing historical fiction books of romance, mystery, and intrigue could not be ignored.
 In my thirties, I wrote my first two novels and acquired my first agent.
 After several magnanimous rejections, combined with the demands of motherhood, I temporarily set aside my writing passion.